Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Abstract

 \section{Abstract}

-Dynamic manipulation of deformable objects is challenging for humans and robots because they have infinite degrees of freedom and exhibit underactuated dynamics.
-We introduce a Task-Level Iterative Learning Control method for dynamic manipulation of deformable objects.
+We introduce a Task-Level Iterative Learning Control method for dynamic manipulation of ropes.
 We demonstrate this method on a non-planar rope manipulation task called the flying knot.
 Using a single human demonstration and a simplified rope model, the method learns directly on hardware without reliance on large amounts of demonstration data or massive amounts of simulation.
-At each iteration, the algorithm constructs a local inverse model of the robot and rope by solving a quadratic program to propagate task-space errors into action updates.
-We evaluate performance across 7 different kinds of ropes, including chain, latex surgical tubing, and braided and twisted ropes, ranging in thicknesses of 7--25mm and densities of 0.013--0.5 kg/m.
+At each iteration, the algorithm inverts a model of the robot and rope by solving a quadratic program to propagate task-space errors into action updates.
+We evaluate performance across 7 different kinds of ropes, including chain, latex surgical tubing, and braided and twisted ropes, ranging in thicknesses of 7--25\,mm and densities of 0.013--0.5\,kg/m.
 Learning achieves a 100\% success rate within 10 trials on all ropes.
-Furthermore, the method can successfully transfer between most rope types in approximately 2--5 trials. \url{https://flying-knots.github.io}
+Furthermore, the method can successfully transfer between most rope types in 2--5 trials. \url{https://flying-knots.github.io}